Dear Straight People

 Dear Straight People is an LGBT media platform based in Singapore.
-Since its launch, Dear Straight People has gained prominence as one of Asia's leading LGBT publications.
+Founded in 2015, Dear Straight People has gained prominence as one of Asia's leading LGBT publications.

 History

-Founded by Sean Foo in July 2015, Dear Straight People first made a name for itself through its coming out stories, which included notable public figures such as Paralympic medalist Theresa Goh, influencer Edison Fan, actor Steven David Lim, actress Deborah Sim and the host of Drag Race Thailand, Pangina Heals.
+Founded by Sean Foo in July 2015, Dear Straight People initially gained attention for publishing coming out stories, which included notable public figures such as Paralympic medalist Theresa Goh, influencer Edison Fan, actor Steven David Lim, actress Deborah Sim and the host of Drag Race Thailand, Pangina Heals.

 Collaborations

 Dear Straight People has collaborated with various LGBTQ+ organizations and groups over the years.

 Notable collaborations include partnerships with the LGBTQ+ counseling center Oogachaga and the sex workers' rights group Project X, aimed at raising funds and awareness for their respective missions.

 Additionally, the platform has actively engaged in collaborations with companies to support Pride campaigns.
 In 2021, Dear Straight People partnered with Naumi Hotel Singapore to produce a pride campaign featuring a real-life married gay couple.
 The campaign was noted for being the 'first time a hotel in Singapore has done such a high-profile paid partnership with an LGBTQ+ couple'.